CmdrDats/clj-minecraft/README.md

 can livecode, inspect the world and push new code for your plugin across.
 This is a highly recommended way of building your plugins!

+## Contributions

+A huge thanks to aiscott and basicsensei for their contributions to clj-minecraft!

+Please feel free to fork and make pull requests if you want to contribute, I love code contributions - it makes the whole project that much more well rounded.
+On that note, we're desperately needing documentation, so if you're keen to contribute to the wiki, let me know.

 ## License

 Copyright (C) 2012 Deon Moolman